XRPL-Labs/Xaman-App/docs/environment-setup.md

 The following instructions apply to the mobile apps for iOS and Android built in React Native.
 Download the iOS version [here](https://apps.apple.com/us/app/id1492302343) and the Android version [here](https://play.google.com/store/apps/details?id=com.xrpllabs.xumm).
-Source code can be found at https://github.com/XRPL-Labs/XUMM-App.
+Source code can be found at https://github.com/XRPL-Labs/Xaman-App.

 If you run into any issues getting your environment set up, check the [Troubleshooting](#troubleshooting) section at the bottom for common solutions.

-A macOS computer is required to build the XUMM App iOS mobile app.
+A macOS computer is required to build the Xaman App iOS mobile app.

 ## Environment Setup